 This does not mean my child is being dealt with in a permissive way.
 My child is not being given permission to be disobedient.
 Instead, I am being obedient first and working to teach my child how to be obedient in a mode of disciple training through modeling, teaching, instructing and asking and answering questions.

 We got our organ moved into the house yesterday.
 The kids are really excited about it and want to play with it.
-Unfortunately, Liam wants it to be a spaceship (the control booth, of course).
+Unfortunately, our child wants it to be a spaceship (the control booth, of course).
 Mean would be yelling at him to get away or threatening to get rid of the organ, or punishing him.
 Nice would be letting him bang away at it as long as he’s having fun, and risk it getting broken.
 Kind is stopping him with gentle but firm instructions, “You need to get down from the organ.
 It is not a toy.
 It is a special instrument that God has provided for our homeschooling.
 I’ve always wanted one and we can’t get it fixed if it gets broken.
 I will let you play it later, but for now you must get down,” and being prepared both to move him if necessary, and make sure he gets to play it appropriately with my help and instruction.